-0171 Acute Care Hospitalization During the First 60 Days of Home Health (Centers for Medicare & Medicaid Services): Recommended
+0171 Acute Care Hospitalization During the First 60 Days of Home Health (Centers for Medicare & Medicaid Services): Endorsed

-Description: Percentage of home health stays in which patients were admitted to an acute care hospital during the 60 days following the start of the home health stay.; Measure Type: Outcome ; Level of Analysis: Facility; Setting of Care: Home Health; Data Source: Administrative claims
+Description: Percentage of home health stays in which patients were admitted to an acute care hospital during the 60 days following the start of the home health stay; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Home Health; Data Source: Administrative claims

 NQF #0171 is a maintenance measure that was previously endorsed in 2012; it is publicly reported on Home Health Compare.
-Since it's last review, the measure's title has been updated to improve clarity and the risk adjustment model was recalibrated.
+Since its last review, the measure's title has been updated to improve clarity, and the risk adjustment model was recalibrated.
 The Standing Committee agreed that a performance gap still exists since analyses of Medicare claims show that 14 percent of home health patients are rehospitalized within 30 days of the start of home health care.
-The Standing Committee raised concerns about the availability of home health services and questioned whether patients accepted into home health could impact the validity of this measure.
+The Standing Committee raised concerns about the availability of home health services and questioned whether patients accepted into home health could affect the validity of this measure.
 The Standing Committee noted that home health agencies have more flexibility about whether or not to accept a patient than other providers may have.
 However, the Standing Committee noted that in some markets, hospitals are working with home health agencies to improve care coordination and to assist them in handling more complex patients.
 The Standing Committee agreed that the measure continues to meet the NQF criteria and recommended NQF #0171 for endorsement.

-0173 Emergency Department Use without Hospitalization During the First 60 Days of Home Health (Centers for Medicare & Medicaid Services): Recommended
+0173 Emergency Department Use Without Hospitalization During the First 60 Days of Home Health (Centers for Medicare & Medicaid Services): Endorsed

-Description: Percentage of home health stays in which patients used the emergency department but were not admitted to the hospital during the 60 days following the start of the home health stay.; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Home Health; Data Source: Administrative claims
+Description: Percentage of home health stays in which patients used the emergency department but were not admitted to the hospital during the 60 days following the start of the home health stay; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Home Health; Data Source: Administrative claims

 NQF #0173 is a maintenance measure that was last endorsed in 2012; it is publicly reported on Home Health Compare.
 The Standing Committee agreed that this is an important measure that can provide information about patients' ability to provide the necessary self-care to remain stable in the community setting.
-The Standing Committee noted that tracking ED use will become increasingly important as the healthcare system moves to alternative payment models.
-However, the Standing Committee also noted that not all referrals to the ED should be seen as a negative outcome as some ED visits may be necessary and represent the home health agency recognizing an acute problem and getting the patient to the appropriate level of care.
-The Standing Committee raised concerns that results of this measure are not improving over time and encouraged the developer to track data for multiple chronic conditions and co-morbidities, and to look at alternative data sources to enhance their risk models.
+The Standing Committee noted that tracking emergency department (ED) use will become increasingly important as the healthcare system moves to alternative payment models.
+However, the Standing Committee also noted that not all referrals to the ED should be seen as a negative outcome, as some ED visits may be necessary and represent the home health agency recognizing an acute problem and getting the patient to the appropriate level of care.
+The Standing Committee raised concerns that the results of this measure are not improving over time and encouraged the developer to track data for multiple chronic conditions and co-morbidities, and to look at alternative data sources to enhance its risk models.
 The Standing Committee agreed that the measure continued to meet the NQF criteria and recommended NQF #0173 for endorsement.

-0330 Hospital 30-day, all-cause, risk-standardized readmission rate (RSRR) following heart failure (HF) hospitalization (Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE)): Recommended
+0330 Hospital 30-Day, All-Cause, Risk-Standardized Readmission Rate (RSRR) Following Heart Failure (HF) Hospitalization (Centers for Medicare & Medicaid Services/Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation [YNHHSC/CORE]): Endorsed